Why Repurposed Pearls Are Better

 Less Waste

-Brands like AGMES and Laura Lombardi are also making waves by using recycled silver and platinum to create stunning pieces.
-These efforts not only reduce waste but also support local manufacturing.
-By choosing vintage or second-hand jewellery, consumers play a pivotal role in cutting down the need for new material extraction, setting the stage for a greener jewellery industry.
+The idea of a circular economy comes alive when repurposed pearls are paired with recycled metals and gemstones.
+By choosing vintage or second-hand jewellery, consumers play a pivotal role in cutting down the need for new material extraction [2], setting the stage for a greener jewellery industry.

 Ethical and Social Benefits of Repurposed Pearls